Indirect Indication of the KCBS-Type Quantum Contextuality by the CHSH-Bell Test: CONCLUSION

+The monogamy problem has been examined \cite{PhysRevLett.112.100401,PhysRevLett.130.040201}, and the monogamy relation between non-locality and contextuality does not always hold \cite{PhysRevLett.130.040201}.
+Both non-local and contextual correlations can be observed simultaneously.
+Our result for two-qubit states does not say anything about monogamy; however, we have observed that two-qubit states can exhibit both KCBS-type and CHSH-type non-local correlations.
+These correlations can also be called contextual.
+One can easily use real two-qubit states to run both the KCBS and CHSH tests and observe both CHSH- and KCBS-type non-local (contextual) correlations.
+One does not need to perform KCBS measurements, since the earlier non-contextuality limit explicitly shows the KCBS-type non-locality of bipartite states.

-In conclusion, the correlation between the KCBS-type contextuality and the CHSH-type non-locality through entanglement allows us to reduce the number of measurements from five to four for observing contextuality, and one performs spin-1/2 measurements on symmetric two-qubit states.
+In conclusion, the correlation between the KCBS-type contextuality and the CHSH-type non-locality via entanglement allows us to reduce the number of measurements from five to four to observe the KCBS-type contextuality, and one performs spin-1/2 measurements on symmetric two-qubit states.
 The CHSH test has been well studied \cite{PhysRevLett.28.938, PhysRevLett.49.91, 5, PhysRevD.14.1944, PhysRevLett.81.5039, ursin2007entanglement} since it was first published.
-However, we did not know that it was capable of revealing contextuality.
+However, we did not know it could reveal this kind of contextuality.
+Our result allows us to draw a more precise boundary between quantumness and classicality.
+The range within which one can observe non-locality and non-contextuality gives us the states exhibiting semi-quantumness.
+The classical limits of the CHSH and KCBS tests give us different concurrence values.
+We have shown that the CHSH test can be reinterpreted, for symmetric two-qubit states, as an indirect probe of KCBS-type contextuality through the concurrence.
+By combining the known concurrence dependence of the KCBS and CHSH maxima, we derived the threshold $\beta \leq \sqrt{24/5}$, which separates local-noncontextual states from non-local states that remain noncontextual.
+The result sharpens the distinction between Bell non-locality and contextuality and suggests a more economical experimental route to contextuality witnessing in two-qubit platforms.